-As part of your application, you must address the following criteria.
+You must address all of the following assessment criteria in the application.
 Each of the assessment criteria listed below has an equal weighting so you should provide an equivalent amount of information in responding to each criterion.
-A word limit of 525 words per criterion applies.
+A word limit of 1,000 words per criterion applies.